aramperes/onetun/README.md

 ## Use-case

 - You have an existing WireGuard endpoint (router), accessible using its UDP endpoint (typically port 51820); and
-- You have a peer on the WireGuard network, running a TCP server on a port accessible to the WireGuard network; and
+- You have a peer on the WireGuard network, running a TCP or UDP service on a port accessible to the WireGuard network; and
-- You want to access this TCP service from a second computer, on which you can't install WireGuard because you can't (no root access) or don't want to (polluting OS configs).
+- You want to access this TCP or UDP service from a second computer, on which you can't install WireGuard because you can't (no root access) or don't want to (polluting OS configs).

 For example, this can be useful to forward a port from a Kubernetes cluster to a server behind WireGuard,